IveliseRondina/rfm_analysis/README.md

 The marketing team does not have advanced knowledge in data analysis to select program participants.
 For this reason, the data team will select eligible clients for the program, using advanced data manipulation techniques.

-As a data scientist at BigBox, you need to determine which customers are eligible to participate in **Insiders**.
+The data scientist team at BigBox, will need to determine which customers are eligible to participate in **Insiders**.
 In possession of this list, the Marketing team will carry out a sequence of personalized and exclusive actions for the group, in order to increase revenue and purchase frequency.

 &nbsp;